 Surgery Augmented with Regenerative Medicine

-There are times when surgical repair may be enhanced and improved with the addition of stems cells or platelet rich plasma (PRP).
-There is emerging evidence that full rotator cuff tears, full ACL tears, and meniscal tears (that are causing mechanical symptoms) heal better and faster with surgery and the addition of stem cells/PRP.
+There is emerging evidence that full rotator cuff tears, full ACL tears, and meniscal tears (that are causing mechanical symptoms) heal better and faster with surgery and the addition of regenerative medicine.

 Hernigou et al. reported 10 year follow up on 90 patients who underwent surgery to repair the rotator cuff.
 45 patients were injected with bone marrow aspirate concentrate(BMAC)at the time of surgery and 45 patients did not receive an injection.
 Mean age was 61.
 Patients were matched for age, sex tear size and location and hand dominance.
 Rotator cuff healing was determined by MRI or CT arthrogram at monthly intervals for the first 2 years and at 10 years.
 100% of the shoulders receiving BMAC injection and 67% of the shoulders that did not were healed at 6 months.
 At ten years, 87% of the BMAC shoulders and 44% of the control shoulders were healed.